Casely (company)

 Casely is an American consumer electronics and lifestyle accessories company headquartered in Brooklyn, New York.
-Founded in 2017, Casely is known for its smartphone accessories and battery packs.
+Founded in 2017.
+Casely's power banks have been involved in a number of explosion incidents including one fatality.

 History

-Casely was co-founed in 2017 by Mark Stallings and Emily Stallings.
+Casely was co-founded in 2017 by Mark Stallings and Emily Stallings.
 Mark, who had sold his first e-commerce business, a tech accessories venture on eBay and Amazon, proposed launching a fashionable phone case subscription service.
 Emily joined him after a career in healthcare marketing.

 In 2020, Casely partnered with the Grateful Dead on a limited-edition line of licensed iPhone cases.
 Some of the proceeds was donated to Feeding America and HeadCount.
-The effort was part of Casely’s one of the charitable initiative, which allocates 5% of monthly net proceeds to various charitable organizations.
+The effort was part of Casely's one of the charitable initiative, which allocates 5% of monthly net proceeds to various charitable organizations.

 In 2021 and 2024, Casely partnered with the Van Gogh Museum to release collections featuring artwork by Vincent van Gogh and Pierre Bonnard.

-Recognition

-In 2021, Casely was named in Forbes’ "30 Under 30" list in the Retail & E-Commerce category.
-The recognition was company’s development of product subscription models, collaborations with artists, and notable growth in the market.

-Product Safety Recall
+Power bank explosion incidents

 In April 2025, Casely recalled over 400,000 Power Pod wireless chargers after reports of overheating and fire hazards linked to their lithium-ion batteries.
+About a year later, the recall was reissued for 429,000 power banks following the death of a woman who died of complications from injuries she sustained when a Casely powerbank exploded in her lap.
+In February 2026, Casely's power bank was involved in another incident where it exploded onboard a plane while being used.
+Since the original recall in April 2025, there has been 28 additional reports to the United States Consumer Product Safety Commission regarding their power banks.